 You are both very much in love and are busy making plans for the big day, but it’s time to stop and check that you both want the same things from your life together.
+Think of this as a very small dose of premarital counseling.

 Planning on having a family?